kibertoad/toad-cache/README.md

 ### Method

-Gets cached item and moves it to the front
+Gets cached item and marks it as recently used (pushes to the back of the list of the candidates for the eviction)

     param  {String} key Item key
     return {Mixed}      Undefined or Item value